zaclummys/apex-by-example/soql/README.md

 # SOQL

-Salesforce Object Query Language (SOQL) is a query language used to retrieve data from Salesforce.
+Salesforce Object Query Language (SOQL) is the query language used to retrieve data from Salesforce.
 It is similar to SQL but is specifically designed for Salesforce's data model and architecture.

 It can be used to query Salesforce objects, such as Accounts, Contacts, and Opportunities, and retrieve specific fields and records based on certain criteria.